CITB — Immersive Learning Strategy

 Read

-Industry-facing narrative to communicate opportunities, reduce uncertainty, and support adoption.
+Industry-facing narrative to communicate opportunities, reduce uncertainty, and support adoption — showcased at Digital Construction Week and in trade media.

 Findings showcased at Digital Construction Week and in construction news to align stakeholders and build momentum within the industry.

-"The industry requires collaboration and leadership to ensure this approach to training is introduced in the most effective and sustainable way possible"
+View"The industry requires collaboration and leadership to ensure this approach to training is introduced in the most effective and sustainable way possible."

 Ben Lever